 Bad breath (ketosis breath)

-These things happen because your systems may hardly have used fat for energy before.
+These things happen because your system most likely did not turn to fat for energy much before.
 However, when your body eventually gets used to it, these symptoms usually go away.

 Eating More Carbs Than the Recommended Amount

-You may have already planned out your carb portions for the day, but sometimes, you may go beyond the recommended amounts without realizing.
+You may have already planned out your carb portions for the day, but sometimes, you may go beyond the recommended amounts without realizing it.
 If you think this is what is causing the problem, try lessening your carbs in your next meals.

 Not Consuming Enough Healthy Fats

 Make sure that your meals consist of at least 70% healthy fats to kickstart ketosis.
 Otherwise, you will just be giving your body more sugars to burn.

 Living an Unhealthy Lifestyle

 Apparently, stress plus the lack of sleep and exercise can make it harder for you to reach ketosis.
 Fortunately, you can reverse this by applying any of the following lifestyle changes:

 Fasting for some days of the week, like fat fasts or intermittent fasting